calebewhite/calebewhite/README.md

 ### Hi, I'm Caleb

-### I'm working on using R, SQL and Python for data analysis.
+### I do data analysis using R, SQL, STATA, Excel and Python.

 ### Here's a sample of what I've been up to: